Have you ever looked at your grill design and thought, “I wish this lid wasn’t so heavy and didn’t slam whenever I let go?”

 - What is the desired maximum temperature for the grill?

-Ideally, all grills would be counterbalanced – depending on the weight of the lid and how it's hinged – but price considerations are the biggest factor.
+Ideally, all grills would be counterbalanced – depending on the lid’s weight and how it's hinged – but the price is the essential factor.

 However, there are motion control solutions for smokers and grills of all price ranges: